title

 This post, covering Part 3, Chapter 55 is part of The Slavic Literature Pod’s chapter a day read along of Vasily Grossman’s Life and Fate.
 Learn more about our project here.

-We end Viktor Shtrum’s story in Life and Fate at one of his lowest moments, playing a part in sending two likely innocent men to an uncertain fate.
+We end Viktor Shtrum’s story in Life and Fate at one of his lowest moments, playing a part in justifying the fate two likely innocent men.
 It’s a betrayal not only of them, but also one of his own values.

 “And now he too had betrayed people,” Viktor thinks.
 “He was ashamed of himself; he despised himself.
 The house he lived in, its light and warmth, had crumbled away; nothing was left but dry quicksand.”